Mathematical Economics (B.A.)

 |MAT 5993||Writing Intensive Course in Mathematics 3||0|

-This is a paper completed in conjunction with a 5000-level economics course elective.
-You must register for this during the same semester that the 5000-level economics elective course is taken.
-This requirement may also be satisfied by completion of MAT 5993.
+This is a paper completed in conjunction with a 5000-level economics or math course elective.
+You must register for this during the same semester that the 5000-level economics or math elective course is taken.

 This is a paper completed in conjunction with a 5000-level mathematics course elective.
 You must register for this during the same semester that the 5000-level mathematics elective course is taken.
 This requirement may also be satisfied by completion of ECO 5993.